 Every day, we all rely on water for a wide variety of uses around the house, inside and out.
 According to the EPA, you use 50 gallons of water a day on average.
 There are a lot of ways to save water around the house.
 Read more to find out.

-Our water resources aren't endless.
-We need to protect and conserve them, especially since the average American water footprint, or the total amount of water is nearly twice the world's average.
+Our water resources aren't limitless.
+We need to protect and conserve them, especially since the average American water footprint is nearly twice the world's average.

 You may not realize it, but when you use energy, you're